-Many of the other specimens listed are meteorites we've acquired over the years that we've realized, upon reflection, don't serve much purpose in our collection.
+Many of the other specimens listed are meteorites we've acquired over the years that have become duplicates or, upon reflection, don't serve much purpose in our collection.
 We both love meteorites, and sometimes we buy things that don't really fit our aims.
 We've been letting such things accumulate since we began collecting meteorites, and some of those special pieces will be offered here.

 I hope that you find something that you enjoy on this site, and look forward to hearing from you.

 Please see the list of available material for easy access.